JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/synchronizationprofile_start.md

 > **Note:** This API is applicable only when data provider is of type [educationcsvdataprovider](../resources/educationcsvdataprovider.md).
 Also, the profile's state property needs to be 'provisioned' before it can be started.
 This can be checked by polling the profile object and checking its state property.

 ## Permissions
-The following permissions is required to call this API.
+One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 | Permission type | Permissions |
 |:-----------|:----------|